Leads are the lifeblood of your business – whether online or offline.

 The lead magnet contains swipe file templates for running ads.
 Not many online businesses use such lead magnets because they often require months and years of testing to figure out what works.

 The common lead magnets B2B businesses use are white papers, free trials, membership access cards, product demo, etc.

-Businesses that sell directly to customers (B2C) use eBooks, online courses, blog posts, checklists, video tutorials, free trials, discounts, coupons, and so on.
+Businesses that sell directly to customers (B2C) use an online course platform to sell online courses, ebooks, blog posts, checklists, video tutorials, free trials, discounts, coupons, and so on.